amaranth-lang/amaranth/docs/glossary.rst

 .. _Synthesis:

  **Synthesis**
-  Synthesis is the process of building a netlist from a circuit design model.
+  Synthesis is the process of building a :ref:``netlist<Netlist>` from a circuit design model.

-  Synthesis represents the hardware definition language as register transfer level that is automatically transfered into gates.
+  Synthesis represents the :ref:`hardware definition language<HDL>`` as :ref:`register transfer level<RTL>` that is automatically transfered into gates.

 .. _Waveform: